Have you ever thought about getting involved in some local practical conservation volunteering?

 Volunteering opportunities on the Common include scrub clearance (September – March) and activities like bat box building throughout the summer.

 The Greenspace Team holds tasks at Lightwater Country Park, Turf Hill and other greenspaces in the Surrey Heath area.

 We carry out a number of tasks in the woodlands and on the heathland including tree thinning, scrub clearance, footpath clearance and various other tasks.
 Currently our regular volunteers meet on a Thursday morning from 10 am through to 1 pm.

 This usually takes place during the autumn and winter months.
 We supply all the tools plus gloves and mid-morning refreshments.

 If you enjoy the outdoors, want to learn new skills and meet new people, why not get involved with your local forest today?

-To register your interest or to find out more, email firstname.lastname@example.org with Warren Heath and the date in the subject line.
+To register your interest in volunteering or to find out more, email email@example.com

 - September to March is the main time for practical habitat management such as scrub control, tree felling and heather cutting.